themattrix/minecraft-cloud/README.md

 Create a publically available Minecraft server for $0.03/hour (or less)!

-Your local world data is uploaded after the server is created, and downloaded before the server is destroyed.
+Your world data is uploaded after the server is created, and downloaded before the server is destroyed.
 It is incrementally archived with [bup](https://github.com/bup/bup) after being downloaded so that you can always access old versions of your world.

+> Slow upload speed?
+Your world data can also be loaded from and saved to [Dropbox](#Dropbox)!

 Requirements: